How can CBT help with COVID-19 concerns?

 How do I cope with losing my job?

-How do I navigate financial stress?
+Do I have support in place to navigate financial stress?

-How can my relationships survive working at home?
+Can my relationships survive working at home?

 How can I work when I am anxious?